tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 ![Animation](CE3K%20Scan%20Animated.gif)

-When the rig reset for the next frame of film, before the next exposure, the light table with the cutout pattern would get moved slightly vertically, upward or downward in relation to the photocell, just a fraction of an inch.
+When the rig reset for the next frame of film, before the next exposure, the light box with the cutout pattern would get moved slightly vertically, upward or downward in relation to the photocell, just a fraction of an inch.
 This way, each frame, the photocell would trace a slightly different path across the pattern.
-According to Scott Squires, the cutout patterns were usually diagonal, to cause the lights to rotate with each vertical step of the light box.
+According to Scott Squires, the cutout patterns were usually made in diagonal shapes, to cause the lights to rotate with each vertical step of the light box.
 Patterns with long tapers would cause the the lights to seem to widen or shrink.

 ### Multiple Patterns